No need to worry — this is not uncommon, particularly if this is your first time sending money to Nutmeg by debit card.

 3. Head back to Nutmeg and try your payment again

 If you are still signed in to Nutmeg simply re-enter your card details and re-try the payment.

 If you are no longer signed in to Nutmeg, sign in at nutmeg.com and select Pay in now from the Payments and Transfers menu at the top of the page.
 Choose the pot you are paying into and type the amount you intend.
 Your card should still be saved and you should be able to try the payment again.

 4. Once a payment is successful you will shortly receive an automated email confirmation

 Use a different debit card

-If you're not able to get your debit card payment to go through, then as a last resort you could try making the payment using another debit card, if you have one, by sending a faster payment from your current account to the account belonging to the other debit card.
+If you're not able to get your debit card payment to go through, then, as a last resort, you could try making the payment using another debit card for an account in your name.
+You may need to first send the money by bank transfer from your current account to the account belonging to the other debit card.